brittlewis12/witness-budgets/witness-budgets.md

 ---

-## Part V: Applied Mathematics Case Studies
+## Part V: Applied mathematics case studies

-### 5.1 Honest Assessment: Where High Budgets Actually Matter
+### 5.1 Where high budgets actually matter

 **Our working hypothesis:** Much of computational mathematics can be reformulated at C0–C2 with appropriate APIs and quantitative signatures.
 The case studies below will test this empirically.